by Robert Lanz LCSW

 When the paramedics brought his charred remains in they described his “home” behind the overgrown weeds in a nearby vacant lot.
 City camping with a discarded sofa and an overstuffed chair and even a coffee table with a big candle in the middle for light.
 No one knew if he was out of socks or rags or if he had actually figured out a better way to inhale that mind numbing propellant.
 Apparently, while pretty high already he sprayed half a can of paint into a large plastic trash bag then put his head in it.
 When he passed out and slumped off the couch the bag got too close to the candle flame and that was it for Tin Man.

-Burns are the most painful way to die, seen it several times, patients begging for painless death.
+Burns are the most painful way to die, seen it several times, patients begging for an opiate injection of painless death.
 No one thought the Tin Man suffered very long though, having not moved from where he fell, curled up like a burned wood match like we used to use for camp fires when I was a kid on a camping trip.

 In The Wizard of Oz at the end, everyone got what they wanted.
 I guess our Tin Man did too….